nimh-sfim/rtPupilPhase/README.md

 ### Real-time experiment

+#### Command Line Interface

-Once you have the environment set up, the code can be easily run from a command-line interface.
+Once you have the environment set up, the code can be easily run from a command-line interface (such as Terminal on a Mac).
 For example, the real-time pupillometry task can be run using the default parameters from Kronemer et al., 2024 (listed in Table 1 of the manuscript) with the command:

 ```bash
 python3 rtPupilPhase.py